Fleafa/bushido-risen-sun/content/Rulebook/definitions/traits/Aggressive.md

-This model must allocate at least as many dice to Attack as to Defence during Melee Exchanges.
+This model must allocate at least as many dice to Attack as to Defence during [[Melee Exchange|Melee Exchanges]].

-If a model has both Aggressive and Defensive traits, the effects of both are cancelled.
+If a model has both Aggressive and [[Defensive]] traits, the effects of both are cancelled.

-"trait-defensive", "melee_exchange"
-"revision": 0